Miguel Caneo

-Miguel Eduardo Caneo (born August 17, 1983 in General Roca in Rio Negro Province) is a retired Argentine football midfielder.
+Miguel Eduardo Caneo (born 17 August 1983) is an Argentine football manager and former player who played as a midfielder.

 Career

+Caneo was born in General Roca, Rio Negro Province.
 As a young boy he was part of the Boca Juniors youth system, to make his professional debut in the first team in 2003.
 He made a total of 33 appearances for the club in all competitions, scoring 2 goals.
 He was then transferred to Argentine club Quilmes in 2005 before joining Colo-Colo in 2006.
 In the January 2007 transfer window, Caneo returned to his native Argentina to play for Godoy Cruz de Mendoza.